danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ![](ch4_9.gif)
 :   *Figure 4.8: Benjamin Grosser's Facebook Demetricator, demetricating Likes, Shares, Comments, and Timestamps.
 Original (top), Demetricated (bottom).
 Image courtesy of the artist.*

-Tracking is clearly big business and comes with its own invisibility cloak.
+Tracking is clearly a big business and comes with its own invisibility cloak.
 In 2013, Facebook conducted a research project about last-minute self-censorship,[^Facebook3] revealing their capability of being able to track even unposted status updates/posts/comments, including erased texts, or images.
 This "residual data," which might be considered "waste material," "digital exhaust," or data exhaust," and yet this data is rich in predictive values.[^zuboff2] The implication is that Facebook is not only interested in capturing what you have posted, but also capturing your thought processes from residual data.
 It is sobering to think that data capture extends to the realm of imagination.

 ### Voice and audio data
 Smart devices like our computers, phones, and other gadgets are commonly equipped with voice recognition — such as Siri, Google Assistant or Alexa — which turns audio input into commands for software, and feedback with more personalized experiences to assist in the execution of everyday tasks.
 You can find these voice assistants in just about everything now including, everyday objects like microwaves, and they become more and more conversational and "smart," one might say "intelligent," as machine learning develops.
 These "voice assistants," as they are known, carry out simple tasks very well, and become smarter, and at the same time capture voices for machine learning applications in general.
 Placing these tangible voice assistants in our homes allows the capturing of your choices and tastes when not facing a screen.
 In the internet of things, the device serves you, and you serve the device.
 Indeed we become "devices" that generate value for others.[^Leslie2]